gardens-git/mk312-bt/README.md

 - Remove Order Number:
   - Front Panel: Place all Fab Markings (Serial Numbers/Date Codes) on the BOTTOM side of the front panel board or set options to no Serial / no Markings

+## 3D Printable Case

+STL files for a 3D printable case for the MK312 are available in the case/ directory.

 ## Board Assembly Instructions - IMPORTANT

 ### Front Panel